bitzaldot/bitzal-sdk-docs/README.md

 ## Master Tutorial

 The very, very rough plan that I have so far is written in [SCRIPT.md](./SCRIPT.md).
-Note that this topic is chosen such that it complements the imagine drawn in `mini_substrate` exercise in the PBA Rust entrance exam.
+Note that this topic is chosen such that it complements the imagine drawn in `mini_matter` exercise in the PBA Rust entrance exam.

 ## Tutorial Structure